Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Introduction

 Section~\ref{sec:fiber-critical-regime} analyzes the critical scenario.
-There the geometric obstruction to global uniform closure is identified, the partial integrability of the critical profile is recorded, and the corresponding localized and weighted output is obtained.
+There the geometric obstruction to global uniform closure is identified, the partial integrability of the critical profile is recorded, and the corresponding localized weighted output is obtained.

-Section~\ref{sec:main-results} recomposes these modules into a structural assembly principle and makes explicit the final dichotomy between a global output in the uniform regime and a localized output in the critical regime.
+Section~\ref{sec:main-results} contains the second main result, Theorem~\ref{thm:main-recomposition}.
+This section recomposes the preceding modules into a structural principle of sparse transfer and geometric recomposition, and makes explicit the final dichotomy between a global output in the uniform regime and a localized output in the critical regime.

-Section~\ref{sec:examples-regimes} closes the manuscript with examples that distinguish the geometric and analytic mechanisms responsible for both behaviors.

-In particular, that section separates the role of the critical value, the blow-up of the pushforward density, the geometric uniformity of the fibers, and the possibility of global functional closure.
+Section~\ref{sec:examples-regimes} closes the manuscript with examples that distinguish the geometric and analytic mechanisms responsible for the two behaviors.
+In particular, it separates the role of the critical value, the blow-up of the pushforward density, the geometric uniformity of the fibers, and the possibility of global functional closure.